Collection Online

 About this work

-Constanze Zikos’s works combine influences ranging from ancient history to modernist painting and popular culture.
-In Fake flag he transformed the Australian flag using everyday materials, such as enamel house paint and laminex adhesives in lurid colours and patterns, and by inserting stars symbolic of other cultures into his representation of the Southern Cross.
+In Fake flag Constanze Zikos transforms the Australian flag using everyday materials such as enamel house paint and laminex adhesives in lurid colours and patterns, and by inserting symbolic representations of stars associated with other cultures into his representation of the Southern Cross.
 This work reveals not only the artist’s fascination with surfaces and decoration but also his interest in geometric abstraction.
-Moreover, it reflects the interest of many artists during this time in cultural identity and concepts of authenticity.
+Moreover, it reflects his preoccupation with cultural identity and authenticity, an interest that was shared by many artists working in the 1990s.

 Artwork Details